awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

 **Note**
 Make sure the TCP port 443 is accessible on your EC2 instance, as described above\.

 1. Your Apache web server should now support HTTPS \(secure HTTP\) over port 443\.
 Test it by typing the IP address or fully qualified domain name of your EC2 instance into a browser URL bar with the prefix **https://**\.

    Because you are connecting to a site with a self\-signed, untrusted host certificate, your browser may display a series of security warnings\.
 Override the warnings and proceed to the site\.

-If the default Apache test page opens, it means that you have successfully configured SSL/TLS on your server\.
+   If the default Apache test page opens, it means that you have successfully configured TLS on your server\.
 All data passing between the browser and server is now encrypted\.
+**Note**

-   To prevent site visitors from encountering warning screens, you need to obtain a trusted certificate that not only encrypts, but also publicly authenticates you as the owner of the site\.
+To prevent site visitors from encountering warning screens, you need to obtain a trusted, CA\-signed certificate that not only encrypts, but also publicly authenticates you as the owner of the site\.

 ## Step 2: Obtain a CA\-signed Certificate<a name="ssl_certificate"></a>

 This section describes the process of generating a certificate signing request \(CSR\) from a private key, submitting the CSR to a certificate authority \(CA\), obtaining a signed host certificate, and configuring Apache to use it\.

-A self\-signed SSL/TLS X\.509 host certificate is cryptologically identical to a CA\-signed certificate\.
+A self\-signed TLS X\.509 host certificate is cryptologically identical to a CA\-signed certificate\.
 The difference is social, not mathematical\.
 A CA promises to validate, at a minimum, a domain's ownership before issuing a certificate to an applicant\.
 Each web browser contains a list of CAs trusted by the browser vendor to do this\.
 An X\.509 certificate consists primarily of a public key that corresponds to your private server key, and a signature by the CA that is cryptographically tied to the public key\.
 When a browser connects to a web server over HTTPS, the server presents a certificate for the browser to check against its list of trusted CAs\.
 If the signer is on the list, or accessible through a *chain of trust *consisting of other trusted signers, the browser negotiates a fast encrypted data channel with the server and loads the page\.

 Certificates generally cost money because of the labor involved in validating the requests, so it pays to shop around\.
 A list of well\-known CAs can be found at [dmoztools\.net](http://dmoztools.net/Computers/Security/Public_Key_Infrastructure/PKIX/Tools_and_Services/Third_Party_Certificate_Authorities/)\.
 A few CAs offer basic\-level certificates free of charge\.
 The most notable of these is the [Let's Encrypt](https://letsencrypt.org/) project, which also supports the automation of the certificate creation and renewal process\.
 For more information about using Let's Encrypt as your CA, see [Appendix: Let's Encrypt with Certbot on Amazon Linux 2](#letsencrypt) \.

 Underlying the host certificate is the key\.
-As of 2017, [government](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf) and [industry](https://cabforum.org/wp-content/uploads/CA-Browser-Forum-BR-1.4.2.pdf) groups recommend using a minimum key \(modulus\) size of 2048 bits for RSA keys intended to protect documents through 2030\.
-The default modulus size generated by OpenSSL in Amazon Linux 2 is 2048 bits, which means that the existing autogenerated key is suitable for use in a CA\-signed certificate\.
+As of 2019, [government](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf) and [industry](https://cabforum.org/wp-content/uploads/CA-Browser-Forum-BR-1.6.5.pdf) groups recommend using a minimum key \(modulus\) size of 2048 bits for RSA keys intended to protect documents through 2030\.
+The default modulus size generated by OpenSSL in Amazon Linux 2 is 2048 bits, which is suitable for use in a CA\-signed certificate\.
 An alternative procedure is described below for those who desire a customized key, for instance one with a larger modulus or using a different encryption algorithm\.

 **To obtain a CA\-signed certificate**

 1. [Connect to your instance](EC2_GetStarted.md#ec2-connect-to-instance-linux) and navigate to /etc/pki/tls/private/\.
-This is the directory where the server's private key for SSL/TLS is stored\.
-If you prefer to use your existing host key to generate the CSR, skip to Step 3\.
+This is the directory where you will store the server's private key for TLS\.
+If you prefer to use an existing host key to generate the CSR, skip to Step 3\.

-1. \(Optional\) Generate a new private key\.
+1. Generate a new private key\.
 Here are some sample key configurations\.
 Any of the resulting keys work with your web server, but they vary in the degree and type of security that they implement\.

-   1. As a starting point, here is the command to create an RSA key resembling the default host key on your instance:
+   1. As a starting point, here is the command to create a default RSA host key:

       ```
-      [ec2-user ~]$ sudo openssl genrsa -out custom.key 2048
+      [ec2-user ~]$ sudo openssl genrsa -out custom.key
       ```

-      The resulting file, **custom\.key**, is a 2048\-bit RSA private key\.
+      The resulting file, **custom\.key**, is a default\-sized 2048\-bit RSA private key\.

    1. To create a stronger RSA key with a bigger modulus, use the following command: